alamo3/787FMC-SIM/README.md

 # 787FMC-SIM
-I am trying to imitate a 787 FMC using java programming
+Project to make an accurate close to life FMC for Magknight's 787-9 using Java, C++ and lua

 Current Changes V1.19: